Graham Roos: Career

 In 2009 Roos presented a semi-staged reading of a new play Son of Many Fathers, with Derek Jacobi in the lead, directed by Di Trevis at the European School of Young Performers, and in 2010 showcased a performance of his most recent play Her Holiness the Pope at LAMDA.
 In 2012, he joined the staff at LAMDA leading the Foundation Course in History and context of Theatre and teaching the MA in High Comedy.
 Whilst there he inaugurated a series of interviews entitled In Conversation With talking to some theatre greats about their careers in the theatres, these interviews include, Fenella Fielding, Patricia Hodge, Peter Benedict and Sian Phillips.
 In 2012 his film My Other Life, which was his final work as Creative Artist in Residence for the University of Buckingham was premiered as official selection at Portobello Film Festival following 9 Buckingham students through a year in their life using the media of music, poetry and song.

 In 2016 Roos formed an association with Yvonne Evans and her production company Seven Star Concerts promoting music and text, working first as Artistic Director and later as writer performer.
-His Show for Seven Stars - An Evening With Vivien Leigh, a celebration in words and music of the life of Vivien Leigh premiered at London's West End Cabaret venue Crazy Coqs in 2018.
+Her Show for Seven Stars - An Evening With Vivien Leigh, a celebration in words and music of the life of Vivien Leigh premiered at London's West End Cabaret venue Crazy Coqs in 2018.

 In 2017 Roos teamed up with former Bond Girl Carole Ashby to make a number of films exploring the mysterious side of life.
 A pilot Ashby's Odyssey was filmed in 2018 produced and directed by Roos and presented by Carole Ashby which received its premiere at Regent Street Cinema.
 A series is pre production as of 2020.